Abirii/Camara-Remote-Control/README.md

 # Control video with hand

-1)Breaking the video into frames
+● Breaking the video into frames

-2)Count how many fingers are being held up
+● Count how many fingers are being held up

 # breaking the video into frames